 Artega also used the Geneva event to announce a series of updates to its regular GT.
 The stylish sports car still comes with a Volkswagen-sourced 3.6-liter V-6 rated at 300 horsepower and matched to a six-speed DSG dual-clutch, but it now comes with an upgraded Pioneer infotainment system, a redesigned instrument panel, new leather trim, and slightly revised side mirrors.

-, which packs two electric motors and is rated at a combined 380 horsepower, is also still available.
+The all-electric SE, which packs two electric motors and is rated at a combined 380 horsepower, is also still available.

 Unfortunately, the Artega GT is available to European sports car lovers only.
 Currently, Artega sells most of its cars in Germany but the company has announced that it is expanding its dealer network to Austria, Belgium, France, Italy, Luxembourg, and the Netherlands.